 Naina Kumar and Amit Kant Singh.
 Trends of male factor infertility, an important cause of infertility: A review of literature.
 Journal of Human Reproductive Sciences 2015; 8(4): 191–196

 Piché ML, Babineau V, Robitaille J, Lachance É, Ruchat SM.
 Lifestyle-Related Factors Associated with Reproductive Health in Couples Seeking Fertility Treatments: Results of A Pilot Study.
 International Journal of Fertility and Sterility 2018;12(1):19-26

 Reproducción Asistida ORG.
 Video: Factores de vida que afectan a la fertilidad (Lifestyle factors affecting fertility), by Toño Lara González, MD, Mar 6, 2014.
 [See original video in Spanish].

-FAQs from users: 'How can habits like smoking, alcohol consumption, etc. affect fertility?', 'What habits would you recommend to women who are currently on fertility treatment?', 'How does obesity influence the outcomes of fertility treatments?', 'What habits do you recommend for males to boost their sperm quality?', 'To what extent do environmental factors affect fertility?', 'Can drinking cause infertility?', 'What exercises are considered conception-friendly?', 'What are the effects of running on fertility?' and 'Can a sedentary lifestyle cause infertility?'.
+FAQs from users: 'What is the maximum BMI to be accepted for IVF treatment?', 'How can habits like smoking, alcohol consumption, etc. affect fertility?', 'What habits would you recommend to women who are currently on fertility treatment?', 'How does obesity influence the outcomes of fertility treatments?', 'What habits do you recommend for males to boost their sperm quality?', 'To what extent do environmental factors affect fertility?', 'Can drinking cause infertility?', 'What exercises are considered conception-friendly?', 'What are the effects of running on fertility?' and 'Can a sedentary lifestyle cause infertility?'.